mrucker/mrucker.github.io/_posts/2014-10-18-co-contra-variance.md

 layout: post
 title: Co-Contra-Variance
 ---
 Contravariance and Covariance is an advanced language feature in .NET.
 While it isn't ever necessary, it can add a really nice flair of finesse to a library.
 It is also a great example of the power of the .NET framework and how much careful thought has gone into crafting it.
-This article will start with a general introduction to basic Polymorphism concepts (needed to understand this feature) then move on to the specifics of contravariance and covariance.
+This article will start with a general introduction to basic polymorphism concepts (needed to understand this feature) then move on to the specifics of contravariance and covariance.

 #Polymorphism#